databricks-solutions/aibi-dashboard-wanderbricks/README.md

 # Wanderbricks AI/BI Dashboard

 This is the dashboard we walk through in [Design Beautiful Dashboards in AI/BI](<insert link once posted>).
-It's built on `samples.wanderbricks`, a fictional travel and hospitality dataset available in every Databricks workspace — just import it and follow along.
+It's built on `samples.wanderbricks`, a fictional travel and hospitality dataset available in every Databricks workspace, just import it and follow along.

 ## Installation

-The dataset used for this dashboard, `samples.wanderbricks`, is pre-loaded in every Databricks workspace.

 1. Download `wanderbricks_dashboard.lvdash.json`
 2. In your Databricks workspace, go to **Dashboards**